iappyx/Instrumenta/README.md

 - Align, distribute and size shapes
 - Set same height and/or width for shapes
 - Size shapes to tallest, shortest, widest or narrowest
-- Select shape by fill and/or line color
+- Select shapes by fill and/or line color
-- Select shape by width and/or height
+- Select shapes by width and/or height
 - Swap position of two shapes
 - Remove text from shape
 - Remove formatting